Doberman Pinschers Breeding: How to Choose a Healthy Dobe Puppy

 Doberman puppies get a lot of early training and socialization from staying with their mother and littermates a little longer.

-As the Cavalier Doberman Pinscher Club outlines, weeks seven to 12 represent the first significant socialization period for puppies.
+As the Cavalier Doberman Pinscher Club outlines, weeks seven to 12 represent puppies’ first significant socialization period.
 So if you can wait a little longer to collect your new Dobe puppy, this may benefit you both.

 Tail docking and dewclaw removal in dogs is a very controversial topic, as Scientific American highlights.